 Communities across Canada are responding to the increasingly high levels of low wage poverty.
 They are advocating that families should earn an income sufficient for them to pay for the basic necessities of life, so they can live with dignity and participate as active citizens in our society.
 They are advocating for a Living Wage.
 Living Wage Canada is a site/portal to facilitate learning and information sharing among these communities to help build a national living wage movement.
 It includes details about the Canadian Living Wage Framework which provides a consistent living wage definition, calculation methodology, and strategy for recognizing corporate and community leadership who commit to pass a living wage policy.

 Living Wage Week: 2016

-Find resources from Living Wage Week, 2015:
+Find news and resources from across the country during Living Wage Week 2016:

 An Unlikely Sector Considers Liveable Wages

 Laura Tucker shares the gratuity-free experience from Park Kitchen, a restaurant paying employees liveable wages as part of their sustainability plan.